apocalyptech/blcm-web/_pages/findingmods.md

 ## Github

 Mods for both BL2 and TPS are stored [at the BLCMods Github page](https://github.com/BLCM/BLCMods).
-Most users will want to download mods individually, which is unfortunately not super straightforward.
 When you browse to a mod file you want to download, it will either have a `Raw` button or a `Download` button, in the upper right hand corner of the file's contents:

 [![Raw Button](/img/github_raw.png)](/img/github_raw.png)